totisviribus/DMFT_GCRM/README.md

 This C code simulates the Generalized Consumer-Resource model (GCRM) with intraspecific suppression.

 To run the C code, packages below are needed:
-- gsl (for random number generator)
+- GSL (for random number generator)
 - openmp (to boost matrix multiplication)